openstack-archive/tripleo-heat-templates/deployment/README.rst

 Operators will use the parameter_defaults section of any Heat environment to set per service parameters.

-Apart from sevice specific inputs, there are few default parameters for all the services.
+Apart from service specific inputs, there are few default parameters for all the services.
 Following are the list of default parameters:

  * ServiceData: Mapping of service specific data.
 It is used to encapsulate